 While your meat trolley keeps your main dish warm, you should also remember your sides.
 This plate warmer offers an easy solution.
 It is designed to hold hot water, so that any dish that is placed on top of it remains warm after serving.
 This example is further set apart by the fact that it was made for the table of the French Emperor Napoléon.

-While these are some of our favorite pieces to get you started, M.S.
+M.S.
 Rau offers a number of culinary antiques to bring your next dinner party to the next level.
 From hand painted tea sets to antique cooking utensils, come and explore our fabulous collection.
 Contact your sales consultant today to find the perfect piece.